Fasting Lowers the Risk of Breast Cancer and Reverses Diabetes

-Starting with our humble beginnings as hunter-gatherers fasting for days while looking for food to numerous cultural fasting rituals in the last 10,000 years, fasting has always been built into our DNA.
+Starting with our humble beginnings as hunter-gatherers, we fasted for days while looking for food.
+As we evolved, numerous cultural fasting rituals continued fasting for health and spiritual purposes, even over the last 10,000 years.
+Fasting has always been built into our DNA.
 Fascinating research continues to show that fasting is a missing modern link for repair and regeneration.

 Recently, a study found that fasting over 13 hours from dinner to breakfast reduced the reoccurrence of breast cancer by 36%.
 Now, a new study just released found that a fasting mimicking diet induces gene expression in the pancreas by reprogramming non-insulin producing cells in the pancreas to start producing insulin again.
 Wow!

 To continue the theme of cultural wisdom, let’s look at deep breathing practices.
 In a study looking at 22,000 genes, researchers found that practices that invoke deep relaxing breathing such as meditation, yoga, and prayer have been found enhance expression of genes associated with energy metabolism, mitochondrial function, insulin secretion, telomere maintenance (anti-aging), and reduced expression of genes linked to inflammatory response and stress-related pathways.

 A Harvard neuroscientist found that the gray matter of the prefrontal cortex – associated with working memory and executive decision making – of 50-year-old meditators had the same amount of gray matter as 25-year-olds.

 A second study by the same researcher found that in just 8 weeks of meditation in subjects, four regions of the brain were thicker that increased learning, memory, emotional regulation, and neurotransmitter production.
 The amygdala – fight or flight part of the brain – actually shrunk and lowered the stress response.